lsst/df-ops/docs/about/roles.rst

    * - Role
      - Responsibilities
    * - Application Sponsor
-     - Responsible for assigning resources
+     - Responsible for assigning resources.
+This person is an Ops Team Leader or designate.
    * - Application Owner
-     - Responsible for the overall application functionality, data, and user experience
+     - Responsible for the overall application functionality, data, and user experience.
+Similar to a product owner.
    * - Database Administrator
      - Responsible the database’s design, performance, security, and maintenance.
 Absent if no database.
    * - Application Infrastructure